anubhavmaity/Identify-Characters-From-Product-Images/README.md

 As the data provided by CrowdAnalytics was not equally distributed across the 42.
 Some categories had fewer data comparatively to the other categories.
 To resolve this data insufficiency among the categories we downloaded the additional data with the help of [gi2ds](https://github.com/toffebjorkskog/ml-tools/blob/master/gi2ds.md "gi2ds")  and this [tutorial](https://www.pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/ "tutorial") created by [Andrian Rosebrook](https://www.pyimagesearch.com/author/adrian/ "Andrian Rosebrook") .

-You can download the data from [here](https://my.pcloud.com/publink/show?code=XZ2oPHkZdl53szTtWDBUeomYHofe85rC7KKV "here") (Comprises the data provided by CrowdAnalyticsX and the above mentioned additional data)
+You can download the data from [here](https://my.pcloud.com/publink/show?code=XZ2oPHkZdl53szTtWDBUeomYHofe85rC7KKV "here") (Comprises the data provided by CrowdAnalyticsX and the above mentioned additional data).
+The filenames of images from Crowdanalytix starts with Cax_train and the other images filenames start with number.

 ### Categories